croessner/ldapbench/README.md

 ## Output and metrics

 Metrics are maintained via atomic counters and include Attempts, Successes, Failures, and elapsed time.
+In addition, ldapbench records per-request latencies and reports them both per-interval and in the final summary.

-The reporter prints periodic stats at --stats-interval and a final summary with rates derived from the snapshot.
+The reporter prints periodic stats at --stats-interval and a final summary with rates and latency percentiles.

 For automated environments, capture stdout/stderr and parse only the final summary to avoid noise from periodic reports.